consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 But more and more, I'm actually just using Cloudflare's platform to run things.
 It's just easy and I don't have to worry about updating and scaling it.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Well, that's all we've got time for, unfortunately.
 Where can people find you online?

-**John Graham-Cumming:** Obviously, Cloudflare is where I work, but my website is jgc.org.
+**John:** Obviously, Cloudflare is where I work, but my website is jgc.org.
 It has various things about me.
 And obviously, Twitter is my primary sort of public face, which is jgrahamc is my Twitter.
 And I'm very happy to interact with people there.
 I do it on a pretty much daily, maybe even hourly, basis.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Well, thanks for joining The Console Podcast.

-**John Graham-Cumming:** It was very lovely to talk to you.
+**John:** It was very lovely to talk to you.
 Thank you so much for taking the time to have me and inviting me, and I hope people think about this serverless future and in particular tell us what we've got wrong, because I'm sure we've got a million things wrong.

-**David Mytton:** Thanks for listening to The Console DevTools Podcast.
+**David:** Thanks for listening to The Console DevTools Podcast.
 Please let us know what you think on Twitter.
-I'm @DavidMytton and you can follow
+I'm @Davidmytton and you can follow
-@console.dev.
+@consoledotdev.
 Don't forget to subscribe and rate us in your podcast player.
 And if you're playing around with or building any interesting dev tools, please get in touch.
 Our email's in the show notes.
 See you next time.